As the

 place in the mutually reinforcing interplay of linkages

-and sustained productivity growth and thus make up a
+for rapid and sustained productivity growth and thus

-factors that govern investment decisions is the key
+of the factors that govern investment decisions is

 Drawing attention to the contrasts between the Asian

-out how a strong relationship between a rising ratio
+points out how a strong relationship between a rising

-of investment to GDP constitutes an integral part of
+ratio of investment to GDP constitutes an integral

-a virtuous investment dynamic in most East Asian countries.
+part of a virtuous investment dynamic in most East

-construction, along with a sharp decline in public investment
+such as housing construction, along with a sharp decline

 TDR 2003 then goes on to show how the close correlation